 Minky is my absolute favorite material for baby and kids’ blankets.
 This blanket is so soft and cozy plus it comes in lots of different colors and patterns.

 Burp Cloths – You should keep at least 2 in your bag.
 Some babies spit up more than others, but all babies spit up at some point.

 TIP: If you don’t want to buy burp cloths, just use receiving blankets…they cover a lot more space too.
 Definitely a win-win; save money and save your clothes from ending up in the hamper…again.

 Bandana Bibs – If your baby is a drooler, these are definitely an essential you need in your diaper bag.
 Besides being adorable and trendy, the bandana bibs hold a lot of moisture.

 Extra Pacifier and Pacifier clip

-Pacifier Wipes – Even with a paci clip, your baby’s pacifier will meet the floor at almost every place you take him to.
+Pacifier Wipes – Even with a paci clip, your baby’s pacifier will meet the floor almost everywhere you take him.
 These little wipes will make you feel better about popping that paci back in his mouth.

 Infant Tylenol – I preferred to always have this with me after I was stuck with a very sick toddler and no open stores while we were on vacation.
 After this, I made sure to always have some in my diaper bag just in case.